HarshalGirme/LevenshteinDistance/README.md

 The output is in json format but you need to find words Duplicates and Non duplicates to finds exact records

 You can run the Spring Boot Application from your own IDE

+You need to hit the API "http://localhost:8080/viewResult" to view the result page